AhmadArrabi/AhmadArrabi.github.io/_pages/about.md

 social: true # includes social icons at the bottom of the page
 ---

 I am a 3rd year computer science Ph.D. student at the university of vermont, working with [Prof. Safwan Wshah](https://www.wshahaigroup.com/about).
-My research interest is in **generative models** and **cross-view synthesis**.
-I also do some applied work, mainly in medical imaging and remote sensing.
-Currenlty, I am more focused on **score based** diffusion models and their applications.
+My research interest is in generative models and computer assisted interventions, I also have background in cross-view synthesis.

-I always find joy in research and discovery, don't hesitate to reach out for collaboration! 😁
+Right now I'm focusing on **multi-modal diffusion models**, finding ways to allow **joint generation** instead of the traditional conditional unimodal methods, e.g., text conditioning.
+At the same time, I'm working on medical imaging applications, particularly in **computer assisted interventions**.
+This field caught my attention recently and got me hooked on optimizing fluoroscopy control, which is used in different kinds of interventions like mechanical thrombectomy to treat strokes.

+🚨 LOOKING FOR SUMMER 2026 INTERNSHIPS 🚨